 Recent studies and mapping indicate that the map area encompasses a complex suite of depositional land-forms and sediment sequences related to glaciations, alluviation, subaerial erosion, and wind-blown transport.
-To map diverse landscapes at 1:24,000 scale we have selected the most comprehensive mapping strategy-a landform sediment assemblage (LSA) approach.
+To map diverse landscapes we have selected the most comprehensive mapping strategy-a land-form sediment assemblage (LSA) approach.
 Various landforms are the result of specific processes at work in the geologic system.
 Landforms typically have similar relief, stratigraphic and sedimentologic characteristics.
-Recognition of the genetic relationship among landforms and their underlying sediment sequences allows one to generalize and map complex glacial terrains over areas of large extent (Sugden and John, 1976, Eyles and Menzies, 1983).
+Recognition of the genetic relationship among landforms and their underlying sediment sequences allows one to generalize and map complex glacial terrains over areas of large extent (Sugden and John, 1976; Eyles and Menzies, 1983).
 Bettis and others (1999) found LSA mapping concepts were extremely useful in overcoming the difficulties of mapping in large valleys and noted LSA's provided a unique opportunity to associate landforms with their underlying sediment packages.

-Twelve landform sediment assemblage units were identified in the map area utilizing, orthophotos, topographic expression, digitized soil and existing and new subsurface boring information.
-Fourteen cores were collected in both counties which represents well over 416 feet of new subsurface information obtained as part of this mapping project.
-Previous core and stratigraphic information from the Iowa River Valley; Bettis (1989) and Anderson (1986) proved very useful in mapping the exetent of Holocene and Wisconsin age terraces in the map area.
-The twelve LSA units are: Hudson Episode: alluvium, Iowa River Valleylow, intermediate and high terraces, alluvial fan; Wisconsin Episode: Late Phase High Terrace (LPHT), Early Phase High Terrace (EPHT), Loess and Intercalated Eolian Sand, Eolian Sand and Intercalated Silt, Sand and Gravel Shallow to Till, Loamy and Sandy Sediment Shallow to Glacial Till; Pre-Illinoian Episode: Glacial Till.
+Thirteen landform sediment assemblage units were identified in the map area utilizing orthophotos, to-pographic expression, digitized soil maps and existing and new subsurface boring information.
+Stratigraphic information from Mud Creek (Autin and Bettis, 1991) proved very useful in mapping the extent of Holocene and Wisconsin age terraces in the map area.
+The thirteen LSA units are: Hudson Episode: Alluvium, Thick Alluvium; Wisconsin Episode: Late Phase High Terrace (LPHT), Early Phase High Terrace (EPHT), Loess over Glasford Formation, Thick Loess over Glasford Formation, Loess and Intercalated Eolian Sand over Glasford Formation, Thick Loess and Intercalated Eolian Sand over Glasford Formation, Loess over Pre-Illinoian till, Loess and Intercalated Eolian Sand over Pre-Illinoian till, Loamy and Sandy Sediment Shallow to Glacial Till; Illinois Episode: Glacial Till; and Pre-Illinois Episode: Glacial Till.
 The following is a description of each landform sediment assemblage listed in order of episode.